 After looking at my numbers from last year (woof), I’ve had to raise my wholesale prices to even make a profit.
 Which means I’ve had to raise my suggested retail prices.
 Which also means I’ll have to raise my prices across the board. 😭 This pains me.
 I know it’s necessary to continue to do what I do, but it hurts.

-I’ll be contacting all my consignment vendors to raise the prices on their remaining stock, and next week I’ll be raising the prices in my online shop (ugh).
+I’ll be raising the prices in my online shop (update 3/22: I still haven’t done that, so take advantage of it while you can).
 My prices are still lower than a lot of others out there, and I hope to keep them that way.
 None of my fine art prices are changing (for now).
 So please know that I’m still dedicated to making art accessible to everyone.
 I offer layaway on everything, especially custom work.
 I know the struggle (obviously).

 Are you an artist who struggles with pricing?
 Or do you have it figured out?
 Are you a wholesale buyer or a consignment shop owner?
 Any and all advice is welcome, so please share!